elsheikh21/elsheikh21/README.md

 - 🌱 I’m currently using **Python, Numpy, Pandas, Elasticsearch, Matplotlib, Scikit-learn, PyTorch, PyTorch Lightning**

-- 👨‍💻 All of my projects are available at [elsheikh21.github.io/#portfolio](elsheikh21.github.io/#portfolio)
+- 👨‍💻 All of my projects are available at [my e-portfolio](https://elsheikh21.github.io/#portfolio)

 - 📫 How to reach me **aelsheikh13@gmail.com**